UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

     - I can explain how Julia/MATLAB/R code makes use of thread parallelism
     - I can explain the results of a correct benchmark
     - I can explain the results of an incorrect benchmark
+    - I can argue why I should stick to my programming language, even if it is not the fastest

 ???- note "For teachers"